CEO & Founder

 If you have health problems, renewing your term policy or purchasing a new policy may be difficult or costly.
 But if your existing policy has a conversion option, you might be able to roll it over into Permanent Life Insurance without taking a medical exam.
 Talk to your broker about this option to make sure you’re making the correct choice.

-While many policies set a limit, there are some that extend coverage beyond age 65.
+Most Canadian Term Policies have a maximum renewal age (commonly 75 or 80).
+There is no traditional term policy with unlimited age coverage.
+Policies such as Term-to-100 provide lifetime coverage but are classified as permanent insurance.
 These policies typically cost more but can offer peace of mind for individuals who still want coverage later in life.
 Just be sure to compare policies to find a good fit for your needs.

 You can qualify for a Term Life Insurance policy after 65, but approval will be based on your health and the company’s criteria.
 If you want Term Life Insurance, contact us for online Canadian Term Life Insurance Policy quotes to see what’s available.